 Forty-four years after the Roe v.
 Wade abortion ruling from the U.S. Supreme Court, a large crowd of anti-abortion demonstrators who would like to see it overturned gathered Saturday at the Texas Capitol.

-People from Midland, Corpus Christi, Houston and elsewhere to about 30 charter buses to the event, said Joe Pojman, executive director of Texas Alliance for Life and a member of the event host committee.
+People from Midland, Corpus Christi, Houston and elsewhere took about 30 charter buses to the event, said Joe Pojman, executive director of Texas Alliance for Life and a member of the event host committee.
 Pojman said Saturday’s crowd was the biggest he had ever seen in his 30 years attending the anti-abortion rally